 In recent years, we’ve seen how climate change can impact the health of habitats such as blossom.
 It’s now more important than ever to play our part, big or small, in keeping these homes as healthy havens for wildlife.
 You can play your part by making a promise for nature and making your garden a place for wildlife to thrive.

-From simply letting the grass grow, to making seed balls for the birds and building a bug hotel, we’ve got loads of ideas to get you started.
+From simply letting the grass grow, helping to plant a tree, making seed balls for the birds or building a bug hotel, we’ve got loads of ideas to get you started.